LIT-Protocol/developer-guides-code/conditional-signing/browser/README.md

 ### Specifying Your Lit PKP's Public Key and CapacityCredit Token ID

 If you already have a Lit PKP that you'd like to use, you can copy the contents of the provided `.env.example` to a `.env` file to specify it.
 If you don't have a PKP, or wish to use a new one for this example, then you can skip this step and one will be created for you when you run this example.
-This is also the case if you'd like to use a different Lit Capacity Credit Token ID.
+This is also the case for the Lit Capacity Credit Token ID; You can provide one or have one minted for you.

 **NOTE** In order for a new Lit PKP to minted for you, you **must** have `tstLPX` tokens.
 You can receive some `tstLPX` using the faucet available [here](https://chronicle-yellowstone-faucet.getlit.dev/).